-For example, if the driver is 75 percent responsible and the biker 25 percent, under California law, the biker will get 75 percent of the damages.
+For example, if the driver is 75 percent responsible and the biker 25 percent, under California law, the biker will get 75 percent of the compensation awarded for damages.

 How to Win a Bicycle Accident Lawsuit in California

 Proving fault is the crux of most bike accident lawsuits.
-To that end, victims typically accuse defendants, which can be individuals, governments, or manufacturers, of the following:
+To that end, accident victims typically accuse defendants in personal injury cases, which can be individuals, governments, or manufacturers, of the following: